DCC-EX/dcc-ex.github.io/docs/ex-rail/getting-started.rst

 Sensors
 =======

-- DCC++EX allows for sensors that are **Active Low or Active High**.
+- |EX-CS| allows for sensors that are **Active Low or Active High**.
 This is particularly important for IR sensors that have been converted to detect by broken beam, rather than reflection.
 By making the sensor number negative, the sensor state is inverted. e.g. ``AT(-5)``.

 - Magnetic/Hall effect sensors work for some layouts, but beware of how you detect the back end of a train approaching the buffers in a siding, or knowing when the last car has cleared a crossing.